-Me has resisted saying this in all his other bio notes, but he fears that, ultimately, he is immortal.
+He has resisted saying this in all his other bio notes, but he fears that, ultimately, he is immortal.
 Unanchored.
 A persona, an avatar, an icon.
 A glyph.
-Sometimes he is densely opaque and other times diffuse like smoke.
+Sometimes, he is densely opaque, and other times, he is as diffuse as smoke.
 A corporeal cloud.
 Queasy.
 Unhinged.
 Searching through the ontological questions.
 Though he hates to admit it for fear the whole theoretical apparatus will collapse, he thinks just maybe life insurance premiums are a joke.
 For now, at least, he laughs-and that laughter defines him.
-When you look at Me, you want to ask: Who is that man who wears the sky as a hat?
+When you look at him, you want to ask: Who is that man who wears the sky as a hat?